MCNotes/MCNotes.github.io/_pages/about.md

 ### What should I include in my submission?

 <ol>
-  <li> <strong> notebook.ipynb: </strong> Jupyter notebook, note you can use any kernel for your analysis (e.g. R, Julia, Python) however if using Python only notebooks using the 3.x Python kernel will be accepted.
-This means that notebooks using <strong> Python 2.7 will not be accepted </strong>.
-This notebook should be able to be run as a standalone instance (without user interaction).
-Figures generated as part of the analysis should be displayed in the notebook (avoid the generation of external image files such as .jpg, .png, etc.).
-You can use any name for your notebook (please avoid using spaces).
+  <li> <strong> notebook.ipynb: </strong> Jupyter notebook, note you can use any kernel for your analysis (e.g. R, Julia, Python).
+  However if you are using Python only notebooks using the 3.x Python kernel will be accepted.
+This means that notebooks using <strong> Python 2.7 will not be accepted </strong>. <br>This notebook should be able to be run as a standalone instance (without user interaction).
+Figures generated as part of the analysis should be displayed in the notebook (avoid the generation of external image files such as .jpg, .png, etc.). <br>You can use any name for your notebook (please avoid using spaces).
   </li>

-  <li> <strong> requirements.yml: </strong>  Yaml file containing the packages required to execute your Notebook.
+  <li> <strong> requirements.yml: </strong>  Yaml file containing the packages
+  required to execute your Notebook.
   The use of <a href='https://conda.io/docs/using/envs.html'> Conda environments
   </a> is highly encouraged.
-Alternatively, a _requirements.txt_ file can be accepted.
+Alternatively, a <strong>requirements.txt</strong> file can be accepted.
   </li>

-  <li> <strong> bibliography.bib: </strong> BibTeX file containing all the references included in your notebook (for information visit the [BibTeX website](http://www.bibtex.org).
+  <li> <strong> bibliography.bib: </strong> BibTeX file containing all the references included in your notebook (for information visit the <a href='http://www.bibtex.org' target='blank'>
+  BibTeX website </a>.
   </li>

   <li> <strong> metadata.yml: </strong> yml file containing the metadata